Skip to main content

 3. Check your setup: Ensure your metadata, URL, and social cards are clear, concise and contain any relevant keywords.

-4. Check your cover page: Ensure the cover heading and subheading are clear and actionable and the CTA button is prominent.
-Consider adding a short video/gif to the surf cover page to help draw attention.
-Ensure that any media used on the surf cover page is relevant to the content itself.
+4. Check your Cover page: Ensure the cover heading and subheading are clear and actionable and the CTA button is prominent.
+Consider adding a short video/gif to the Cover page to help draw attention.
+Ensure that any media used on the Cover page is relevant to the content itself.

 5. Check mobile preview: If you have a high bounce rate of readers on mobile devices, check the design is optimized for mobile format by selecting the mobile preview at the top of the editor.
 Additional tips for a great mobile experience can be found in this Q&A and this video.